 “So FIT comes in with the key aim of encouraging someone to come up with their own imagery of what change might look and feel like to them, how it might be achieved and kept up, even when challenges arise,” she adds.

 The researchers wanted to see which approach — MI or FIT — would bring about the best results for the participants.
-The study’s findings appear in the International Journal of Obesity.
+The study’s

 Dr. Solbrig and team recruited 141 participants with body mass indexes (BMIs) of at least 25.
 Current guidelines from the World Health Organization (WHO) say that a person with a BMI of 25 is deemed overweight, and a person with a BMI of 30 or over could be diagnosed with obesity.